ehadx/github-stats/README.md

 # Credits

-Check out [jstrieb/github-stats](https://github.com/jstrieb/github-stats) to setup your own github stats repo
+Check out [jstrieb/github-stats](https://github.com/jstrieb/github-stats) for more info on how to generate your own github stat images